kubaodias/giftex/README.md

 ## Usage

-After configuring list of members in YML file run the application with:
+After configuring list of members and available plugins in YML file you can run the application with:
 ```
 mix giftex
 ```